There is something magical about the way water beads on waxy surfaces.

 We put our wax paper on a tray to help contain the mess.
 This activity is not too messy, but clean up is much easier when you can wash a tray instead of the whole table!

-We used liquid water colours diluted about half/half with water to get nice strong colours, and plastic pipettes similar to these ones (affiliate link).
+We used liquid water colours diluted about half/half with water to get nice strong colours, and plastic pipettes similar to these ones.

-The process for this activity is easy – drop small amounts of liquid onto the wax paper and see what happens.
+The process for this water drop art activity is easy – drop small amounts of liquid onto the wax paper and see what happens!

 The wax paper doesn’t absorb the liquid so it beads and forms little droplets of colour.

-Carefully add more liquid onto a droplet and watch how it grows.
-The surface tension makes the water into a dome shape as the water molecules at the surface of the droplet have more attraction to each other than they do to the air molecules, so they try to stick together for as long as possible.
+The surface tension makes the water into a dome shape as the water molecules at the surface of the droplet have more attraction to each other than they do to the air molecules.
+They will try to stick together for as long as possible, even when you add more water.

-Eventually you will add too many drops, the surface tension will lessen, and the dome will spill over, taking up more space on the wax paper.
+Eventually when you add too many water drops, the surface tension will lessen, and the dome will spill over, taking up more space on the wax paper.

-Once you’ve had fun experimenting with surface tension and the wax paper is covered in coloured droplets, now you can make a print.
+Once you’ve had fun experimenting with surface tension and the wax paper is covered in coloured droplets, now you can try some printmaking!

-This time using absorbant paper (we used water colour paper, but it would be fun to try coffee filters, or paper towel too), carefully place the paper on top the water droplets.
+This time use the absorbent paper and carefully place the paper on top the water droplets, pressing down gently.
 Give it a little time for the paper to absorb the liquid, then lift it off to see the print.

 We had as much fun dropping the colours onto the wax paper and watching what happened as we did making prints from it.